 Give us a thumbs up & subscribe for more great family travel videos!

-4. Buy tickets with an American Express Card
+4. Buy Discounted tickets from an Authorized Reseller

-**Looking for Discounted Tickets???
+Looking to Save Money on Tickets?
 I highly recommend two great sites for discounted tickets.
 ARES TRAVEL & Undercover Tourist.
 Both have been around for years so you can be sure you are purchasing legitimate tickets and you save a decent amount of money, plus the tickets are emailed directly to you.
-Check ARES Universal Orlando Prices Here & Check Undercover Tourist Prices Here!

 5. Plan for 4 Days Minimum

-Avoiding the crowds is my next big Universal Orlando Tip.
-There are two times a year where I feel like you can count on avoiding large crowds at the Universal Orland Resort.
+Avoiding the crowds is one of my favorite Universal Orlando Tips.
+There are three times a year where I feel like you can count on avoiding large crowds at the Universal Orland Resort.
 One is the entire month of September as everyone is back in school and either just visited over summer or is planning to visit over the holidays.

 6. Use Child Swap